wee-snufkin/training-material/topics/fair/tutorials/med-chem-data-management/tutorial.md

 Read more about re-assessing the rule of 5: {% cite Mullard2018 %}.

+However, nowadays there are more and more drugs being developed which don’t comply with those rules and regardless are still effective.
+There are voices from the scientific community, pointing out that “We are in danger of repeating our past mistakes if we assume these new modalities are not 'drug-like' and cannot be oral drugs because they are not [rule of 5] compliant” (Michael Shultz from Novartis {% cite Mullard2018 %}).
+Then, in {% cite OHagan2014 %} we read "This famous "rule of 5" has been highly influential in this regard, but only about 50 % of orally administered new chemical entities actually obey it."

+## Veber's rule

+In addition to the rule of 5, there are also other criteria, one of which is the Veber's rule, which helps to predict good oral bioavailability based on:
+- 10 or fewer rotatable bonds
+- Polar surface area no greater than 140 Å <sup>2</sup>

+# FAIR MedChem
 Those are the properties that the compounds can be easily searched by if all the information is included in the database.
-However, nowadays there are more and more drugs being developed which don’t comply with those rules and regardless are still an effective drugs.
-“We are in danger of repeating our past mistakes if we assume these new modalities are not 'drug-like' and cannot be oral drugs because they are not [rule of 5] compliant,” writes Shultz.
-[1] Therefore, there is a need of assessing other molecular properties.
+There is a need of assessing other molecular properties.
 This is one of the reasons why new repositories are being developed – they are more specific and gather particular properties of interest [EXAMPLE?].
 How much easier the life of scientists could be if the relevant data was publicly available, well-ordered and contained the needed metadata?
 By submitting the data with necessary information to the repository is a good way to make the data FAIR.
 This will make it:
 - **F**indable, as the data will be given specific identifiers
 - **A**ccessible, as the data will be available online, open and free where possible